daeh/jspsych-template/README.md

 ### IntelliJ IDEA Settings

 For [IntelliJ IDEA](https://www.jetbrains.com/idea/) / [WebStorm](https://www.jetbrains.com/webstorm/) to respect the configuration, you need to enable ESLint and Prettier for the relevant filetypes.
 There is an example config in `.idea`.
-To enable ESLing and Prettier manually:
+To enable ESLint and Prettier manually:

 <details>
 <summary>IntelliJ Setup</summary>